Mutual Fund Types and Categories to Build a Better Portfolio

 Bond funds are also categorized by the average duration (similar to, but not always the same as, maturity) of the bonds held in the mutual fund:

 - Long-term Bond Funds will primarily purchase bonds with a duration greater than 10 years.

 - Intermediate-term Bond Funds will primarily purchase bonds with durations between 3.5 and 6 years.

 - Short-term Bond Funds will primarily purchase bonds with durations of one to 3.5 years.

 - Ultra-short term Bond Funds will primarily purchase bonds with durations less than one year.

 Bond mutual funds may be further distinguished by the credit quality of the underlying bonds held in the particular bond fund.
-For example, US Treasury bonds are among the highest of credit quality (low risk to bond holder) and "Junk Bonds" are among the lowest of credit quality (higher relative risk to bond holder) and are often called high income bonds.
+For example, US Treasury bonds are among the highest of credit quality (low risk to bond holder) and "Junk Bonds" are among the lowest of credit quality (higher relative risk to bond holder).

 Bottom Line of Understanding Types of Mutual Funds